elise-n-2431/SENG_201_Baking_Tower_Game/README.md

 ## Build and Run Jar
 1. Open a command line interface inside the project directory and run `./gradlew jar` to create a packaged Jar.
 The Jar file is located at build/libs/seng201_team48-1.0-SNAPSHOT.jar
-2. Navigate to the build/libs/ directory (you can do this with `cd build/libs`)
+2. Navigate to the 'build/libs/' directory (you can do this with `cd build/libs`)
-3. Run the command `53169260_26479546_team-48.jar` to open the application.
+3. Run the command `java -jar hgr82_ene41_team-48.jar` to open the application.

 ## Run Tests
 1. Open a command line interface inside the project directory and run `./gradlew test` to run the tests.
 2. Test results should be printed to the command line

 ## Image Credit
-Images by Elise Newman.
+Images by Elise Newman and Hannah Grace.

 ## Background Audio Credit
 The background audio used in this project is: